Welcome to the b.a. Sweetie Candy Company, the largest candy store in the country.

 So if you are searching for fine dining with a local fresh flair, unique shopping, and exceptional entertainment then Wayne County, Ohio may be just what you’ve been looking for.
 Call 1-800-362-6474 for a free vacation planner or visit www.wccvb.com.

 - Location: 135 South Broadway · Akron, OH 44308

 - Phone: 330-253-5970

-What was once the original Quaker Oats Company is now home to a unique-looking retail complex providing shopping, restaurants, hotel and entertainment center.
+Quaker Square in Akron was once the original Quaker Oats Company.
+It is now home to a unique-looking retail complex providing shopping, restaurants, hotel and entertainment center.
 The buildings, known as silos, are unique and are listed in the National Register of Historic Places.
 The company’s rich history is told with historic advertising memorabilia and includes accounts of how Ferdinand Schumacher originally attempted to sell his breakfast oats as well as how a fire nearly destroyed everything.